iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 [//]: # 'TODO give reference to Weave/tendermint or ABCI documentation'

-As mentioned in the previous sections, Weave uses tendermint as consensus engine thus queries are made to data store via `abci_queries`.
-Therefore when you make a query actually you do the call to tendermint's `ABCI` protocol.
-For more info about underlyings refer to [tendermint/abciquery](https://tendermint.com/rpc/#abciquery).
+As mentioned in the previous sections, Weave uses tender mint as consensus engine thus queries are made to data store via `abci_queries`.
+Therefore when you make a query you do the call to tendermint's `ABCI` protocol.
+For more info about underlying refer to [tendermint/abciquery](https://tendermint.com/rpc/#abciquery).

 Via running the JSON-RPC/HTTP call below, **hugnet** testnet could be queried so you can see an example response.